-The Division of Public Safety and Security (DPSS) regularly provides presentations free of charge to students, faculty and staff on issues concerning safety and wellbeing.
-Presentations generally last one hour and include time for questions.
+The Division of Public Safety and Security (DPSS) regularly provides educational programs free of charge to students, faculty and staff on issues concerning safety and wellbeing.
+Programs generally last one hour and include time for questions.
 A suitable location with computer, projector and sound capabilities is preferred.

-In addition, throughout the year, our Community Outreach Unit organizes and participates in campus events with crime prevention and education display tables staffed by an officer.
+In addition, throughout the year, our Community Engagement Unit organizes and participates in campus events with crime prevention and education display tables staffed by an officer.

-If you would like to request a safety presentation or table display participation for your department or student group, please see the topics below and submit the online request form.
+If you would like to request a safety program or table display participation for your department or student group, please see the topics below and submit the online request form.

 Empowerment Self-Defense Workshop

 Our self-defense workshop takes a holistic approach to self-protection, emphasizing awareness and assertiveness skills as well as physical and verbal strategies to counter violence.
 The goal is to leave you better equipped to deal with everything from harassment to potentially violent people to sexual assault.
 Participants will take part in verbal exercises, physical drills and discussion.

 Responding to an Active Attacker – Run, Hide, Fight™